solliolli/jupyter-aalto-singleuser/README.md

 # How it works

-`Dockerfile.base` contains the basic setup for the Jupyter environment.
+`base.Dockerfile` contains the basic setup for the Jupyter environment.

-`Dockerfile.standard` contains Python packages (all via the conda install at `/opt/conda`).
+`standard.Dockerfile` contains Python packages (all via the conda install at `/opt/conda`).

-`Dockerfile.r-ubuntu` contains R packages, but installed via Ubuntu instead of via conda since there were some difficulties with using the conda ones.
+`r-ubuntu.Dockerfile` contains R packages, but installed via Ubuntu instead of via conda since there were some difficulties with using the conda ones.

 The `Makefile` provides some basic automation - check the rules in there to see what they do.

+The `hooks/` directory contains automated scripts which are run in different stages of notebook deployment.

+The `scripts/` directory contains miscellaneous scripts.

+The contents of `hooks/` and `scripts/` are placed under `/usr/local/bin` in the built image.